dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T991: Equity and opportunity must guide societal systems.
+### T991: Society needs equitable resources and opportunities for all.

 |Support|
 |---|